hjpdev/bank-tech-test-java/README.md

 ## How to Use

-Make sure you have Java SE downloaded (& Java 9 or above required), which can be found [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
+Make sure you have Java SE downloaded (& Java 9 or above also required), which can be found [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ```
   git clone https://github.com/hjpugh/bank-tech-test-java.git
   jshell --class-path D:/bank-tech-test-java/src/bin

   Then, within JShell:

   import main.java.Account;
   Account account = new Account();
   account.deposit(100.50);
   account.withdraw(50.25);

-  And then, to print the statement:
+  And to print the statement:

   account.returnStatement().printStatement();
 ```